MaxHill/bg_jobs/README.md

     - Polls the database on specified interval looking for avaliable jobs of the type it can handle
   - *otp worker* - scheduled jobs queue (0 or more)
     - Polls the database on specified interval looking for avaliable jobs of the type it can handle
-    - Asks dispatcher to enqueu a new job with apropriate avalible at after processing is done
+    - Enqueus a new job with apropriate avalible at after processing is done
-  - *otp worker* - dispatcher (1 per program)
-    - Enqueues jobs.
-Just writes them to the db
   - *otp worker* - chip registry (1 per program)
     - Holds Subjects to all workers in bg_jobs.
 This is used for named lookup